Nicolaj Thomsen: SønderjyskE

 On 24 January 2022, Thomsen joined SønderjyskE on a deal until June 2024.
 He made his full debut on 18 February, providing an assist to Stefan Gartenmann in a 3–2 home loss to AGF.
 The following week, he was sent off early in a 1–0 league loss to Brøndby after receiving his second yellow card due to a challenge on Carl Björk.
 After a season, which ended with relegation, Thomsen left the club as he chose to terminate his contract due to a clause in his contract.

 B.93

 On 19 September 2022 it was confirmed, that Thomsen had signed a two-year deal with Danish 2nd Division side B.93.
 He made his debut for the club on 25 September, coming on as a substitute in a 3–1 loss against AB.
 He started in the following league match, scoring a brace and providing an assist, helping B.93 to a 4–0 victory against Brabrand IF.

 On 7 June 2023, Thomsen signed a contract extension, keeping him at B.93 until 2025.
 He finished his first season at the club with 10 goals in 23 appearances, as the club reached promotion to the Danish second tier on 17 June after a 1–1 draw against Thisted FC.

+On 1 December 2025, Thomsen announced his retirement from football.
+However, he will continue at B.93, where he will become Creative Lead with a focus on continuing the club's creative direction.